oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ## Learn More About Full Stack Java Development

 This tutorial shows you how to streamline full stack Java development with JHipster.
 You developed a working application with a React frontend and a Spring Boot backend.
+You can find the app created in this tutorial on GitHub, in the [auth0-full-stack-java-example](https://github.com/oktadev/auth0-full-stack-java-example) repository.

 Since you didn't learn a lot about coding in Java, React, or Spring Boot, here are some helpful resources.

 * [dev.java's Learn Java Tutorials](https://dev.java/learn/)
 * [Spring Guides](https://spring.io/guides)